sunnyteck1/Calc.-Ass-/README.md

+5.click  X button to clear the input and result after calculating.

 If you leave a field empty or type something that’s not a number, an alert will ask you to enter valid numbers.
 ‎
 ‎